nicolas-cusan/dotfiles/README.md

   - Copy vagrant folder (e.g. php72) & fresh box export to new computer
   - install box by using `vagrant box add <PATH_TO_BOX>`
   - `cd` to vagrant folder and run `vagrant up`
-- [ ] Setup licenses for all programs that require licenses
-- [ ] Add new ssh key to services (GitHub, GitLab)
 - [ ] Move old photos
 - [ ] Copy & import old Mailboxes ??
 - [ ] Transfer or install digital certificate